Jackrabbits meets at Burwalde Woods (10-noon Saturdays)

-The Bunnyrabbit Program (five and under)is directed at children in the ‘Active Start’ stage of development.
-This is the first level of the program.
-The objective is to introduce cross-country skiing and a healthy lifestyle associated with organized activity and active play.
+The Bunnyrabbit Program ‘Active Start’ (five and under)is a parent and tot program.
+Parents must stay with their youngsters to provide encouragement and guidance.
 The program is designed to develop fundamental movement skills (with a focus on balance and agility), coordination, self confidence, imagination and social skills.
 It encourages children to be active and helps them develop an awareness and appreciation of our natural environment.
 Coaches are trained to meet the needs of children at this stage of development by taking the Intro to Community Coaching NCCP workshop.

 The Jackrabbit Program (six-nine years) is directed at children in the ‘FUNdamentals’ stage of development.
 This is the second level of the program.
 The program is designed to develop fundamental movement skills, build overall motor skills, confidence and social skills, and encourage fun and participation.
 Low-key competitions are introduced, as are inter-club social, skill and fitness oriented ski activities (e.g. on-snow ski camps).
 Coaches are trained to meet the needs of athletes at this stage of development by taking the Community Coaching NCCP workshop.

-The Track Attack Program (ten -12 years) is directed at children in the ‘Learning to Train’ stage of development.
+The Track Attack Program (ten -twelve years) is directed at children in the ‘Learning to Train’ stage of development.
 This is the third level of the program.
 The objective is for the participants to become technically competent cross-country skiers and to utilize those skills to explore a wide range of cross-country ski activities, from back country excursions to Ski Tournaments.
 The program is designed to further develop and refine all the cross-country ski skills.
 Develop skills, speed, power and aerobic fitness, develop strength and flexibility as well as good ski habits, building adventure based activities into the seasonal plan e.g camps on and off snow.
 Coaches are trained to meet the needs of athletes at this stage of development by taking the Competition Introduction NCCP Workshop.

 WHAT TO WEAR: A word on clothing…to have fun in our climate, dressing in layers is the key.
 As we move and warm up, we can shed a layer and then put it back on when we feel chilly.
 Safety in the cold is also important.
 Our session ends between 11:30 and noon.
 It is wonderful if you and your family want to continue skiing after this time, but be sure you know where your children are as the Jackrabbit volunteers are “off duty”.